justinlubin/cobbler/README.md

   `PenalizedPerfSpeedupGMI`: "penalized speedup, performant NumPy functions, geometric median, data size 10^8" ("I" is the eighth letter of the alphabet).
   The second number is found in the variable `PenalizedPerfActualSpeedupCountI`:
-  "penalized speedup, performany NumPy functions, actual speedup (i.e., speedup is >1×), data size 10^8."
+  "penalized speedup, performant NumPy functions, actual speedup (i.e., speedup is >1×), data size 10^8."

 And that's it!
 Thank you so much for your service as an artifact evaluator!